 Handwork – This begins in grade one and in some cases even kindergarten.
 In the lower grades this consists of finger knitting, learning to knit, learning to crochet and weaving.
 The logic here is the connections between the brain and the hands is solidified through handwork.
 For Steiner there is also the practical component of handwork which allows children to engage in meaningful work.
 In 2016 even the New York Times validated the value of knitting in helping brain function.

-Music – again music is a core part of the Waldorf curriculum and parents are encouraged to sing to their children in the early years.
-In the early years the voice is one of the most important tools and how children should develop their musicality.
-Later in grade one children learn to play the pentatonic flute and as they go through the grades they learn other flutes and string instruments.
+Music – is a core part of the Waldorf curriculum and parents are encouraged to sing to their children in the early years.
+In the early years the voice is one of the most important tools and how children should develop their musicality and later in grade one children learn to play the pentatonic flute; and as they go through the grades they learn other flutes and string instruments.
 Again, as with everything Steiner believed time was essential and the introduction of which instrument when is central to the development of the education of the child.

-In this article Andrea Lyman of the Association of Waldorf Music Education provides an overview of Music education in Waldorf.
-The other thing to note is that for the lower grades and in early childhood children’s music education should be delivered within the pentatonic scale.
+In this article Andrea Lyman of the Association of Waldorf Music Education provides an overview of Music education in Waldorf and the other thing to note is that for the lower grades and in early childhood children’s music education should be delivered within the pentatonic scale.